testvon/alecsatin.github.io/_posts/2016-03-04-rudeness-civility-christian-comment-moderation.md

-Ducky is known around the web.
-In a comment thread on a political blog Ducky tried to discredit me by revealing my past history of [reading tarot cards](/memoirs/tarot-cards/).
+In a comment thread on another blog Ducky tried to discredit me by revealing my past history of [reading tarot cards](/memoirs/tarot-cards/).
 This had nothing to do with what was being discussed.
 Ducky revealed it only to smear me and derail the conversation.

-On this blog, Ducky is given a large amount of leeway.
-He is annoying at times.
-But he is not dangerous.
-He does not attack true Christian faith.

-Ducky is of the world.
-He makes no pretense of being a Christian.
-How much better the online behavior should be of those who call themselves Christians!
+Ducky makes no pretense of being a Christian.
+He has many valuable things to say, such as his [comment on *Photographs and memories*](http://localhost:4000/memoirs/photographs-and-memories/#comment5).
+It really surprised me that he took such a cheap shot.